-At age 12, Edison set out to put much of that education to work.
-He convinced his parents to let him sell newspapers to passengers along the Grand Trunk Railroad line.
+At age 12, Edison convinced his parents to let him sell newspapers to passengers along the Grand Trunk Railroad line.
 Exploiting his access to the news bulletins teletyped to the station office each day, Thomas began publishing his own small newspaper, called the Grand Trunk Herald.
 The up-to-date articles were a hit with passengers.
-This was the first of what would become a long string of entrepreneurial ventures where he saw a need and capitalized on opportunity.
+This was the first of what would become a long string of entrepreneurial ventures where he saw a need and capitalized on the opportunity.

 Edison also used his access to the railroad to conduct chemical experiments in a small laboratory he set up in a train baggage car.
 During one of his experiments, a chemical fire started and the car caught fire.
 The conductor rushed in and struck Thomas on the side of the head, probably furthering some of his hearing loss.
 He was kicked off the train and forced to sell his newspapers at various stations along the route.